Bounded KRnet and its applications to density estimation and approximation: Application to density estimation

 Then an elliptic hole is generated for two adjacent dimensions.
 The reference PDF takes the form

 where $B\subset\Omega$ is the domain admitting constraint \eqref{eqn:constraint2}, and $1_B(\cdot)$ is an indicator function with $1_B(y)=1$ if $\bm{y}\in B;\; 0$ otherwise.

-We set $d=8$, $C=5$, $\gamma=3$ and $s=2$.
-To demonstrate the effectiveness of the block-triangular model structure, we compare the performance of B-KRnet models subject to either KR rearrangement or the half-half partition used by classical flow-based models.
+Let $d=8$, $C=5$, $\gamma=3$ and $s=2$.
+To demonstrate the effectiveness of the structure with descending active transformation dimensions, we compare the performance of B-KRnet models subject to either a structure with decreasing active dimensions or the half-half partition used by classical flow-based models.
 For the sake of convenience, we call the latter Classical-NF.
-In fact, Classical-NF can be considered as $f^{outer}_{[1]}\circ L_{lin}$.
+In fact, Classical-NF can be considered as $f^{outer}_{[1]}\circ L_{lin}$ without the outer loop.
 In B-KRnet, we deactivate the dimensions by one, i.e., $K=8$.
-We let $l_k=l_{k-1}-2$ if $l_{k-1}\geq 6$ and $l_1=16$.
-The neural network defined by equation \eqref{eqn:theta_NN} consists of two fully connected hidden layers with $32$ hidden neurons.
-Notice that there is no outer loop for the Classical-NF.
-To match the DOFs of B-KRnet, we take $18$ CDF coupling layers with $64$ hidden neurons for Classical-NF. $10^6$ training points are considered.
-The batch size is set to $2\times 10^5$.
-The Adam optimizer with an initial learning rate $0.001$ is applied.
-Moreover, we adjust the learning rate to half of the initial learning rate after each $5000$ epochs.
-A total of $10000$ epochs are conducted and a validation dataset with $10^6$ samples is used for computing relative KL divergence throughout the training process.
+Let $l_k=l_{k-1}-2$ if $l_{k-1}\geq 6$ and $l_1=16$.
+To roughly match the DOFs of B-KRnet, Classical-NF consists of \(62\) CDF coupling layers.
+B-KRnet and Classical-NF share the same structure for the CDF coupling layer, with three subintervals along each dimension.
+The resulting number of parameters in Classical-NF is slightly larger than that in B-KRnet. $10^6$ training points are used, with a batch size of $2 \times 10^5$.
+The Adam optimizer with an initial learning rate of $0.001$ is applied.
+Moreover, we reduce the learning rate to half of its initial value after every $5000$ epochs.
+A total of $10000$ epochs are conducted and a validation dataset with $10^6$ samples is used for computing the relative KL divergence throughout the training process.

-The training loss and relative KL divergence are presented in Fig. \ref{fig:d8_log_loss_kl}, which indicate that KR rearrangement achieves higher accuracy than the half-half partition.
-We also compare the samples from the true distribution and samples from PDF models in Fig. \ref{fig:d8_log_sample}.
+The training loss and relative KL divergence are presented in \cref{fig:d8_log_loss_kl}, which indicate that KR rearrangement achieves higher accuracy than the half-half partition.
+We also compare the samples from the true distribution and samples from PDF models in \cref{fig:d8_log_sample}.
 The samples generated from B-KRnet show a better agreement with the true samples than Classical-NF.